 Since many eye diseases develop without discomfort, routine eye care is essential.
 For this reason, a baseline eye exam is recommended at the age of 40.
 By performing an examination at this time, our office can detect eye disease and vision problems early in their onset, when treatment and management to preserve your eyesight are most effective.
 And, while annual eye exams are essential for older adults, if you are under the age of 40 and have a family history of either glaucoma or macular degeneration or suffer from systemic conditions such as diabetes or high blood pressure, it’s also important to get your eyes routinely checked.

 Taking your child for a comprehensive eye exam at an early age and maintaining the recommended eye care schedule as they grow is the best way to ensure your child's vision development and that they acquire the visual skills needed to fully participate in all their activities.

-At the office of Drs.
-Shannon Chandler and Lesa Davis, we provide skilled and experienced vision care for children and do our very best to make sure they enjoy optimal vision as they grow.
+At the office of Dr. Shannon Chandler & Associates, we provide skilled and experienced vision care for children and do our very best to make sure they enjoy optimal vision as they grow.
 Our specialized pediatric eye care services include child-friendly and age-appropriate exams to check visual acuity, eye tracking, focusing skills, and problems such as nearsightedness, farsightedness, lazy eye (amblyopia), crossed eyes, color blindness, disease or medical conditions.
 Depending upon the findings at your child’s eye exam visit, eyeglasses, vision therapy, or additional procedures will be prescribed as needed.